20/09/2022

 Come scegliere la montatura degli occhiali

-If the lenses of the glasses are essential for the well-being of vision, the frame is the most fashionable part and better than anything else defines our style.
+If the lenses of the glasses are fundamental for the well-being of vision, the frame is the most fashionable part and better than anything else defines our style.

-You can choose from an infinite number of shapes, materials, and colors, and everyone can find the right look for their glasses, whether for vision or sun.
+You can choose from an infinity of shapes, materials, and colors, and everyone can find the right look for their glasses, both for vision and sun.

 Due to this endless possibility of choice, it can sometimes be difficult to navigate.
 We have written a small guide to understand the different frames and make the right choice.